 3 And why do you look at the speck in your brother’s eye, but do not consider the plank in your own eye?
 4 Or how can you say to your brother, ‘Let me remove the speck from your eye’; and look, a plank is in your own eye?
 5 Hypocrite!
 First remove the plank from your own eye, and then you will see clearly to remove the speck from your brother’s eye.

 The key truth in this is that we ought to avoid hypocrisy.
-Our lives need to model that which we judge others of lacking.
-The key word there being “judge”.
+Our lives need to model that which we judge others as lacking.
+The keyword there is “judge.”
 This is not to say that you cannot remove the speck in your brother’s eye or that you should be concerned.
 The key thing about judgement is that it requires the judge to be righteous.
 Without righteousness on the part of the judge, how can they be trusted to be the one to administer justice.

-Think about it, we would not accept criminals in our own justice system (where it can be helped).
-The plank in your eye is the reason you should not look in judgement towards anyone else.
-It does not mean that you cannot assist the one with the speck, in love.
+Think about it.
+We would not accept criminals in our justice system (where they can be helped).
+The plank in your eye is the reason you should not look in judgement toward anyone else.
+It does not mean you cannot assist the one with the speck in love.

-There is no greater hypocrisy than going out to evangelise while watching your own “Christian” brother/sister walking in a way that will lead them to death.
+There is no greater hypocrisy than going out to evangelize while watching your own “Christian” brother/sister walking in a way that will lead them to death.
 I do not want brothers and sisters around me that will watch me lose my way and not say anything.
-This accounts for a large portion of what is wrong with our ministries today.
+This accounts for much of what is wrong with our ministries today.
 That lack of accountability leads to poor stewardship.
 It is more dangerous if you are in a leadership position.

-Leaders will say things like “touch not my anointed ones”.
-There is a humility that comes from accepting correction.
+Leaders will say, “Touch, not my anointed ones.”
+There is humility that comes from accepting correction.
 Paul corrected a season Peter.
-Peter was senior in his faith, and had walked with Christ, yet he could be corrected.
+Peter was senior in his faith and had walked with Christ, yet he could be corrected.
 Who do we think we are?

 A fool hates correction